-Guests have been back on the Outer Banks since May 16, and local businesses are working hard to accommodate them.
-For the most part, things are going well, but the number of positive COVID-19 cases in Dare County is increasing daily.
+It's been a busy summer on the Outer Banks, and it looks like a great many visitors will be enjoying the beautiful fall season here as well.
+Local businesses are working hard to accommodate everyone.
+For the most part, things are going well, but the number of positive COVID-19 cases in Dare County is not at zero.
 Most visitors understand that businesses are still under state mandates that regulate how many people can be in their restaurant/shop/venue at one time.
 Still, everyone is encouraged to remember that things are still different than life as usual.
-Protocols are in place at restaurants, shops, attractions and accommodations.
+Protocols are in place at restaurants, shops, attractions and accommodations, and North Carolina is under Phase 2.5 of COVID-19 regulations.
 Here are some of the latest operating procedures that apply to visitors.
-For the full list of North Carolina Phase 2 regulations, click here.
+For the full list of North Carolina Phase 2.5 regulations, click here.

-Photo: Retail and restaurant workers like Outer Banks Brewing Station Head Chef Tony Duman are required to wear masks.
+Photo: Retail and restaurant workers like these kitchen staff workers at Slice Pizzeria are required to wear masks.

 Practicing the 3 Ws